MaxITService/OneClickPrompts/code-notes.md

 ### `manifest.json`

 - **Purpose:** Defines the extension's metadata, permissions, background service worker, and content scripts.
 - **Role:** This is the central configuration file that tells Chrome how to load and run the extension.
-It specifies which JavaScript files to inject into which websites.
+It specifies which JavaScript and CSS files to inject into which websites and makes resources like HTML templates (`floating-panel.html`) accessible to the content scripts.

 ### `config.js`